hyosung11/Launch-School/Courses/journal.md

 17:20 Fitting in some studying of variable scope before leaving for dinner.

 ## 20211018 월요일

-17:07 Retire today to the dustbin of history with no studying done thus far.
+17:07 Really tired today to the dustbin of history with no studying done thus far.
 Ugh.